Jozef Tiso: Push for autonomy

 By the middle 1930s, Tiso's views shifted toward authoritarian and totalitarian ideas.
 He repeatedly declared that HSĽS was the only party representing the Slovaks and the only party which spoke for the Slovak nation.
 These claims played a significant role in the later end of the democratic regime.
-"One nation, one party, one leader", Tiso declared at the party congress held in 1936.
-The party should cover all aspects of the life.
+"One nation, one party, one leader...the party should cover all aspects of the life," Tiso declared at the party congress held in 1936.
+Tiso's view of Slovak autonomy continue to radicalize, drawing concern from Czech centralists.
+In mid-1934, Tiso was deeply disturbed by the assassination of Engelbert Dollfuss, who, like Tiso, held strong Catholic beliefs; Tiso became skeptical of fascism, proclaiming, "Hitlerism and Mussolini’s fascism must recognize that God is a greater power than man and that the Church is greater than the state."